 The College of Engineering, Computing, Technology, and Mathematics offers an interdisciplinary Doctor of Philosophy (Ph.D.) in Engineering Science at the college level.
 This program supports a cooperative program with SIU Edwardsville.
 To support graduate programs, the College has well equipped laboratories and computer facilities that are housed in a modern engineering complex.
-Additional research opportunities and funding are provided through the Advanced Coal and Energy Research Center, the Materials Technology Center, and the Office of Sponsored Projects Administration.
+Additional research opportunities and funding are provided through the Advanced Energy Institute, the Materials Technology Center, and the Office of Sponsored Projects Administration.

 Doctor of Philosophy (Ph.D.) in Engineering Science

 The Doctor of Philosophy degree in Engineering Science is available for five concentrations:

 Course offerings and research activities include: water and wastewater treatments, hazardous and industrial waste treatment, geotechnical and geoenvironmental engineering, hydrologic and hydraulic engineering, sediment transport, water resources engineering, steel and concrete design, structural analysis, seismic design and analysis, and engineering materials.